Lucevar/mw-immersion-mods/roleplay-balance-2025.md

 Factions are now much stricter about who they'll offer services to.
 LuceNote: Make Telvanni a bit looser (eg SM merchants), maybe also lowest levels of HR.
 * [**Thieves Guild Magical Trickery**]() by Lucevar
-Adds Illusion and Alteration to the list of faction skills for the Thieves Guild.
+Adds Illusion, Alteration, Speechcraft and Mercantile to the list of faction skills for the Thieves Guild.
+Removes weapon and armour skills.
+Also adds a chance for scrolls of Ondusi's Unhinging and Ekash's Locksplitter to be sold by TG savant service npcs (the same ones who clear bounties.)

 ## Guards
 * [**Sheathe Your Weapon - MWSE**](https://www.nexusmods.com/morrowind/mods/53528) by von Djangos